Ruban Nielson

 Nielson achieved critical acclaim and success worldwide with the band's self-titled debut album Unknown Mortal Orchestra, released in 2011.
-The album won the Taite music prize the following year.
-Further success came with II, released in 2013, and the group began selling out shows across North America.
-Nielson's global breakthrough album is considered to be the multi-award winning third effort Multi-Love, which made it high onto lists by The Guardian, NME and Consequence of Sound for the best albums of 2015.
+The album won the Taite Music Prize the following year.
+Further success came with II, released in 2013.
+Nielson's third album Multi-Love, which made it high onto lists by The Guardian, NME and Consequence of Sound for the best albums of 2015.
 Singles "Multi-Love" and "Can't Keep Checking My Phone" were both A-listed at BBC's 6 Music.
-The album was considered to be, by far, Nielson's most personal; thematically, it was centered on a year-long polyamorous relationship he and his wife had with a younger woman from Tokyo, and the feelings of experimentation and euphoria, and the romantic turmoil of its end after the woman's visa expired.
-Two more acclaimed albums, Sex + Food, and the instrumental IC-01 Hanoi, followed in 2018.
+Two more albums, Sex + Food, and the instrumental IC-01 Hanoi, followed in 2018.

-Nielson continues to live in the United States with his family.
-He has become a symbol of the rejuvenation of psychedelic music in Australasia, alongside the likes of Tame Impala, Connan Mockasin, LEISURE and Pond.
+Nielson lives in the United States with his family.
+He has become part of the revival of psychedelic music in Australasia, alongside the likes of Tame Impala, Connan Mockasin, LEISURE and Pond.
 NME has summed up Nielson as a master in creating "works of warm, fuzzy beauty."
-Nielson remains humble and jocular, saying in response to being described as a musical provocateur; "No, I don't purposefully go out to try and do that......but it is really fun."

-Biography

 Early life

 Nielson was born in Darwin, Australia on 20 February 1980.
-His mother is an American hula dancer from Oahu, Hawaii and his father is New Zealand Maori brass player and Elam School of Fine Arts alumni, Chris Nielson, who toured with lounge singer John Knowles in the 1970s and has played in New Zealand bands such as Katchafire.
-With his mother being a Native Hawaiian woman (Kānaka Maoli), there was an instant cultural connection with Nielson's Māori father; the two ethnic groups are closely connected, and the ancestral Māori homeland is known as Hawaiki.
+His mother is an American hula dancer from Oahu, Hawaii and his father is New Zealand Māori brass player and Elam School of Fine Arts alumni, Chris Nielson, who toured with lounge singer John Rowles in the 1970s and has played in New Zealand bands such as Katchafire.
+With his mother being a Native Hawaiian woman (Kānaka Maoli), there was an instant cultural connection with Nielson's Māori father; the two ethnic groups are closely connected.
 The two met on tour in Los Angeles, and later had another son, Kody (born 9 May 1982), who later became a musician alongside Nielson.
 The transpacific couple moved to Auckland when Nielson was young, where he grew up and regards as his home.
 Chris Nielson collaborated with his sons on Unknown Mortal Orchestra's 2018 album, IC-01 Hanoi, playing the flügelhorn and saxophone.